VivekTatikonda/DATAMODELLING-POSTGRES/README.md

 ### Purpose
-The purpose is this database helps in keeping the keeping the files in a systematic manner and managing large amount of info in small time.
+The purpose is this database helps in keeping the files in a systematic manner and managing large amount of info in small time.
 From this the Analytics team can run reports and perform analysis for growth of the company.

 ### Datasets
 1. Song Dataset - Complete details and metadata about the song.